hishamatwa/Voting_App_devops_Project/README.md

 # Voting App DevOps Project
 Linux + Docker + Kubernetes + Ansible

-This repository contains an end-to-end DevOps project for deploying a microservices-based **Voting Application** on Kubernetes using **Ansible automation**.
+This repository contains an end-to-end DevOps project for deploying a microservices-based Voting Application on Kubernetes using Ansible automation.

 ## Project Overview